Learn more about our programs:

 Benefits Package

 We close early on Fridays in observance of Shabbat creating a 38-hour work week.
-We enjoy a fun office environment (event on Zoom!) and a fantastic team who are dedicated to the meaningful work we do.
+We enjoy a fun office environment (even on Zoom!) and a fantastic team of people dedicated to the meaningful work we do.

 To Apply:

 Send a resume AND cover letter to jobs@jbbbsla.org.
-Enter Community Engagement Specialist in the subject line.
+Please enter Community Engagement Specialist in the SUBJECT line.
+No phone calls, please.

 Jewish Big Brothers Big Sisters of Los Angeles takes great pride in its financial stewardship as a 501(c)(3) public charity.
 Tax ID #95-1691009.